-Storm repair in 2016, approximate volume and regrading beach project in 2019, and approximate calculated volume for 2020.
+Storm repair in 2016, approximate volume and regrading beach project in 2019.

 Strategy: Maintain the project through monitoring and nourishment using sand from offshore and bypassing sources.

 Caxambas Pass, Collier County, R148

 Caxambas Pass is a natural inlet that has not been altered or maintained for navigation but was dredged as a borrow area for beach restoration of Marco Island in 1991 and 1997.
 The entire north shoreline of Marco Island has been armored by private interests.
 An inlet management study was completed in 1996.
 In 1997 and 2006, sand from the Caxambas Pass borrow area was placed within the south beach segment of the Marco Island Beach Nourishment Project.